joshwaaaah/jh-eleventy-personal-site/src/posts/event-listeners-tip.md

 })
 ```

 This is great because it allows us to run our own code whenever an event is triggered.
-As you can see from the above snippet, we are using an anonymous function (a function without a name) as our callback, however, what I'm going to suggest in this tip, is to instead use a named function.
+As you can see from the above snippet, we are using an anonymous function (a function without a name) as our callback, however, what I'm going to suggest in this tip, is **to instead use a named function**.

 ## Why named functions?